thejoshwolfe/poaf/README.md

 * Compression and checksums only cover file contents, not file metadata.
 * The structure of an archive is so unconstrained that regions of the archive could be encoded out of order or even overlapping one another.
 This leads to exploits like the [zip bomb technique used by David Fifield](https://www.bamsoftware.com/hacks/zipbomb/) for extreme compression, which can be a security concern.

-One area of deficiency is the supported use case constraints for creating and reading archives.
-For example, neither ZIP nor TAR supports streaming an archive where the size of an item is unknown before beginning to stream it.
-(ZIP General Purpose Bit 3 doesn't count, because it's design is incorrect, and consequently it's not widely supported.)
-While TAR supports streaming items one at a time, it does not support a central index, which is often desired in modern contexts, such as in `.deb` archives which use a combination of two `.tar` files in a `.a` archive, where the first TAR contains a file that lists the files in the second `.tar`.

-TODO: research `.rar` and `.7z` formats.

-#### General problems

-ZIP files do not compress metadata, have a confusing specification (I'm working on it), and have an inherently insecure structure format.
-ZIP files sort of can't be read in a streaming way sometimes.
-More details on all of this to come in a future blog post.

-TAR files have a flagrant disregard for space efficiency (historically motivated by hardware limitations and robustness concerns when writing to tape drives).
-The TAR file format has a confusing spec, and the authors have even deprecated it in favor of the newer pax format, which never caught on.

-#### Use case problems:

-TAR+Compression (e.g. `.tar.gz`) files cannot be accessed in a random-access pattern, jumping to specific files or listing the contents, without decompressing the entire archive.
-This makes it unsuitable for .jar and other formats that need to access an archive more like a directory on a file system.

-Creating a ZIP file requires knowing the compressed and uncompressed size of each item before writing it to the archive, which means making a copy of the compressed contents in a temp file (or in memory) or seeking backward in the archive output file.
-Technically you can avoid specifying the sizes by using general purpose bit 3, but that causes other problems.